Booking a vehicle

 - when weather conditions are poor - traffic moves more slowly and there are more people hailing taxis in the street

-- during special events such as major state or sporting occasions - when taxi movements are restricted or drivers choose not to work
+- during special events such as major state or sporting occasions - when taxi movements are restricted, demand for a taxi increases or drivers choose not to work

 - Christmas, New Year and other holidays - when less drivers choose to work.